What is TACO’s community acupuncture setting?

 Please eat and drink a little something beforehand.
 Your treatment will be more relaxing and the acupuncture will have more fuel to work with!
 In addition, since we require masks worn inside the clinic, it’s best to hydrate before and after your visit.

-However, when you schedule your appointment online, the system will hold your appointment with a credit card that will be charged for $30 or $40 (new patient rate) the day of your appointment.
-We require 24 hours notice for any cancellations or changes so that your reserved recliner can be used by someone else at that time.
+When you schedule your appointment online, the system will hold your appointment with a credit card, however you can pay with cash, check or your card on file when you arrive.
+We require 24 hours notice for any cancellations or changes so that your reserved recliner can be used by someone else at that time; our cancellation fee is $30 or $40 (new patient rate) that will be applied to the card in the event of a late cancellation, no-show (more than 10 minutes late), or late rescheduling.

 Most inclusivity statements have a laundry list of all the things they won’t discriminate against: gender identity, religion, race, sexual orientation, disability, income level, nationality, etc. At Tucson Acupuncture Co-op, we won’t discriminate based on those things, either.
 We not only welcome the people protected by such anti-discrimination statements, we will safeguard our space to make sure that it remains welcoming.
 We also specifically think it’s important to mention that we are all white practitioners (and recognize knowing this this is an important aspect of safety for potential patients) who practice a modality outside our cultural lineage, and strive to recognize the complexities of this dynamic within the clinic, and outside the clinic within our varying communities.